bendalab/thunderfish/doc/thunderfish.md

 </table>

 The columns contain:
-1. Time in milliseconds.
+1. `time` Time in milliseconds.
-2. Averaged waveform in the unit of the input data.
+2. `mean` Averaged waveform in the unit of the input data.
-3. Corresponding standard deviation.
+3. `std` Corresponding standard deviation.
-4. A fit to the averaged waveform.
+4. `fit` A fit to the averaged waveform.
 In case of a wave fish this is a Fourier series, for pulse fish it is an exponential fit to the tail of the last peak.

 ### RECORDING-waveeodfs.EXT

-List of all detected EOD frequencies and powers of wave-type fish
+List of all detected EOD frequencies and powers of wave-type fish.

 <table>
 <thead>